dbt-labs/docs.getdbt.com/website/docs/community/community-docs/long-lived-discussions-guidelines.md

 - **Asynchronous** and **long-lived** - sometimes conversations continue over weeks, months, and beyond.
 - **Intentional** - we recommend taking at least 5 to 10 minutes thinking about and shaping your initial post and any comments.
-- **Citable** - Slack conversations tend to be great in the moment but get lost in the flow — forum posts can more easily shared and referenced.
+- **Citable** - Slack conversations tend to be great in the moment but get lost in the flow — forum posts can more easily shared and referenced!

 **Guidelines for engaging on the Forum**